Table of content

 It’s always a better idea to consult your healthcare specialist before you take any medical action.
 It’s important to note that the no-prescription bio-sensors are not intended for making any diagnosis.
 If you consume insulin or experience low sugar adverse events, Do NOT use the biosensors.

-Disclaimer: For more information on affordable CGM without insurance, feel free to visit CGM Monitors.
+Disclaimer: For more information on best CGM without insurance, feel free to visit CGM Monitors.
 Stay informed, and track your glucose levels the right way!

 Frequently Asked Questions